 The Shift Point:

-The shift point is where the driven clutch start to open and the belt moves up off the bottom primary, the belt is now 'floating' in the clutch, meaning the belt is not at the top or bottom of either sheave.
+The shift point is where the driven clutch starts to open and the belt moves up off the bottom primary, the belt is now 'floating' in the clutch, meaning the belt is not at the top or bottom of either sheave.
 The shift point is where the CVT clutch starts to work.
 The weight of the arm in the primary apply clamping force to the belt and this clamping force keeps the engine RPM constant.
 The engine RPM will fall quickly to a stable (flat line) RPM, this quick decrease in RPM is due to the clutch changing the ratio between the engine RPM and jack shaft RPM.
 The jack shaft will continue to gain in RPM as the vehicle speed increases while the engine is held to a stable RPM due to the flyweights clamping force.

 One to One point (1:1 point):